roop/roop.github.io/_posts/2016-05-25-a-dynamic-foundation.md

-I believe there's a way to evaluate how true Brent's optimistic suspicion is: To look at Swift's internals at present and see if the dynamism we desire can be built on top of it.
+I believe there's a way to evaluate how true Brent's optimistic suspicion is: To look at Swift's internals at present and see if the dynamism we desire can be built on top of it. (**Update:** This does not constitute evidence.
+See updates below.)

 Internally, Swift class instances, even of pure Swift classes [^1], have a memory layout that looks exactly like an Objective-C class instance -